 Pennsylvania Waterfalls: Visiting Springfield Falls in Mercer County

 From the photos I had seen online, Springfield Falls (also known as Leesburg Falls) in Mercer County looked like one of the most interesting waterfalls in Pennsylvania.
-At roughly 25-feet high and 40-feet wide, Springfield Falls was unique for having a width that nearly doubled its height.
-There are a few other waterfalls in Pennsylvania that have this same distinction, but they are certainly uncommon.
+At roughly 20-feet high and 40-feet wide, Springfield Falls was unique for having a width that nearly doubled its height.
+There are a few other waterfalls in Pennsylvania that have this same distinction (like the nearby Freedom Falls), but they are certainly uncommon.

 How to get to Springfield Falls in Mercer County